Fantomas42/django-blog-zinnia/docs/contribution.rst

 of the code in the time, that's why the code try to respect at most the :pep:`8`.

-If you have already run the :doc:`buildout` script you can execute this Makefile rule to check your code. ::
+If you have already :ref:`run the buildout <running-the-buildout>` script you can execute this Makefile rule to check your code. ::

   $ make kwalitee

 With a clear and uniform code, the development is better and faster.

+.. _writing-tests:

 Tests
 -----